mndarren/Code-Lib/SoftwareAG_lib/SAG_Designer.md

 			Delivery
 			Context
 ```
-7. How to use Designer to develop Web ?
+7. How to use Designer to develop Web Services?
 ```
    - Window -> Perspective -> Open Perspective -> Service Development
    - Add and Modify IS button -> Add IS server -> verify the server